Configure free gas networks

 When starting nodes, set the minimum gas price to zero.

-Configuring free gas in Truffle
+Configure free gas in Hardhat

 Set the gas price to zero.